Comifuro: Profile

 For the first offline Comifuro since COVID-19, CF15, it was moved to hall 9 and 10 of ICE BSD where hall 9 was used as an eating place and hall 10 for the actual event.
 It attracted 17,000 visitors on the first day, crossing over 20,000 for both days combined.
 Because of this, many were queueing for hours to get a ticket with others were waiting since 3 am.
 It also was the first time Good Smile Company products being sold at Comifuro.

 On 1 December 2022, Comic Frontier announced on their Twitter that Comifuro 16 would be held on 11-12 March 2023 in halls 8, 9 and 10 of ICE BSD.
-It has been delayed to 6-7 May 2023 however, citing security concerns surrounding the venue and its adjacent areas during the event date as cause of delay.
+However, it has been postponed to 6-7 May 2023, citing security concerns surrounding the venue and its adjacent areas during the event date as cause of postponement.